Sibilant: Tongue shape

+The alveolar sibilants are often labelled as hissing sounds, while the other types are often labelled as hushing sounds (sometimes referred to as shibilants because of their quality).
 Speaking non-technically, the retroflex consonant /[ʂ]/ sounds somewhat like a mixture between the regular English /[ʃ]/ of "ship" and a strong American "r"; while the alveolo-palatal consonant /[ɕ]/ sounds somewhat like a mixture of English /[ʃ]/ of "ship" and the /[sj]/ in the middle of "miss you".

 Place of articulation

-Sibilants can be made at any articulation, i.e. the tongue can contact the upper side of the mouth anywhere from the upper teeth to the hard palate, with the in-between articulations being denti-alveolar, and postalveolar.
+Sibilants can be made at any coronal articulation, i.e. the tongue can contact the upper side of the mouth anywhere from the upper teeth (dental) to the hard palate (palatal), with the in-between articulations being denti-alveolar, alveolar and postalveolar.

 Point of contact on the tongue

-The tongue can contact the upper side of the mouth with the very tip of the tongue (an ' articulation, e.g. /[ʃ̺]/); with the surface just behind the tip, called the blade of the tongue (a ' articulation, e.g. /[ʃ̻]/); or with the underside of the tip (a ' articulation).
+The tongue can contact the upper side of the mouth with the very tip of the tongue (an apical articulation, e.g. /[ʃ̺]/); with the surface just behind the tip, called the blade of the tongue (a laminal articulation, e.g. /[ʃ̻]/); or with the underside of the tip (a subapical articulation).
 Apical and subapical articulations are always tongue-up, with the tip of the tongue above the teeth, while laminal articulations can be either tongue-up or tongue-down, with the tip of the tongue behind the lower teeth.
 This distinction is particularly important for retroflex sibilants, because all three varieties can occur, with noticeably different sound qualities.

 For tongue-down laminal articulations, an additional distinction can be made depending on where exactly behind the lower teeth the tongue tip is placed.
 A little ways back from the lower teeth is a hollow area (or pit) in the lower surface of the mouth.
 When the tongue tip rests in this hollow area, there is an empty space below the tongue (a sublingual cavity), which results in a relatively duller sound.
 When the tip of the tongue rests against the lower teeth, there is no sublingual cavity, resulting in a sharper sound.
 Usually, the position of the tip of the tongue correlates with the grooved vs. hushing tongue shape so as to maximize the differences.
 However, the palato-alveolar sibilants in the Northwest Caucasian languages such as Ubykh are an exception.
 These sounds have the tongue tip resting directly against the lower teeth, which gives the sounds a quality that Catford describes as "hissing-hushing".
 Ladefoged and Maddieson term this a "closed laminal postalveolar" articulation, and transcribe them (following Catford) as /[ŝ, ẑ]/, although this is not an IPA notation.